OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

-### Testing Object (De-)Serialization
+### Testing Object persistance

 #### Overview

-An object and it's data can be represented as a sequence of bytes.
+An object and its data can be represented as a sequence of bytes.
 In Java, this is possible using object serialization.
 Serialization is not secure by default and is just a binary format or representation that can be used to store data locally as .ser file.
 It is possible to sign and encrypt serialized data but, if the source code is available, this is always reversible.

 #### Static Analysis